inteliquent/voice-platform-demo/README.md

 9. Depending on the digit pressed the user hears `Your pressed digit`.
 10. User is returned to the main menu and can press any of the digits again.
 11. Limit of 99 loops is put on the IVR.

+#### Authenticated Conference <a href='#conferenceroom' id='conferenceroom' class='anchor' aria-hidden='true'></a> [see xml](/sample/conferenceroom.xml)

+This code provides example of authenticated audio conference

+1. This script should be attached to a conference access number
+2. Caller will hear prompt to enter conference id
+3. When customer enters 6 digits a webhook will be sent to customer portal.
+4. If the conference exists, the webservice will return PIN code to the platform
+5. Caller will hear prompt to enter PIN code.
+6. If the PIN code is entered correctly the caller is placed into the conference.
+7. Once the caller is joined into the conference she hears message `You are now part of the conference room number 654321`
+8. Customer will have 3 opportunities to enter conf. room and PIN correctly.
+After 3 failed attempts the call ends

 #### Live transcription <a href='#livetranscription' id='livetranscription' class='anchor' aria-hidden='true'></a> [see xml](/sample/livetranscription.xml)